santoshjoshi/Apache-Kafka/README.md

 4. What is a consumer group
 5. What is an offset
 6. What are the different ways to commit an offset?

-7. What is the importance of __consumer_offsets topic
+#### What is the importance of __consumer_offsets topic

+Offset is basically a pointer that specifies till what position the data has been consumed or produced for a given topic and partition.
+All Kafka offsets are stored on an internal topic named **__consumer_offsets** inside Kafka’s cluster.
+Offsets are committed by consumers to kafka cluster using auto-commit or by committing manually on code.
+The commit is analogous as relational database commits.

 8. Can two consumers consume from the same topic?
 9. What is the benefit of partitioning?
 10. What is backpressure?